 I would say it’s not safe to eat a morel mushroom raw, however, I have never really tried or known anyone who did.
 Cooking can eliminate substances that may make you sick.
 If you’ve never had them before, some people recommend you eat a small amount and wait several hours before eating more, in case you have an allergic reaction.
 I pigged out, but then we’ve eliminated all food allergies from our bodies.

 A Word From A Member of The Farmer’s Lamp Community

 “Carry them in a mesh bag to spread the spores.
-Then when you get home, get a bucket half full of plain water, give them a good dunk.
+Then when you get home, get a bucket half full of plain water, and give them a good dunk.
 One at a time.
-Then take the water to a spot where you think they’ll grow good, like where you picked them or closer to home and spread the water.
+Then take the water to a spot where you think they’ll grow good, like where you picked them or closer to home, and spread the water.
 It’ll have some spores in it too!
-Cross your fingers and hopefully the next year you’ll have more!
+Cross your fingers and hope that next year you’ll have more!
 Love morels!
 Good luck!” – SHERRY

 Thanks Sherry for the great tips!